png261/king-and-pigs/README.md

 To edit a map, open it in Tiled, make your changes, and save the file.
 The game will automatically reload the updated map the next time you start the game.

-# Source Code Structure
+# Documentation
-For more details please see Docs generate by Doxygen: https://png261.github.io/king-and-pigs/
+For more details please see Documents generate by Doxygen: https://png261.github.io/king-and-pigs/

 <!-- CONTACT -->
 ## Contact